Harbim001/CloudUploader-CLI-Project/README.md

    chmod +x installerscript.sh
    ./install.sh

-- After installation, the Clouduploader command will be available globally in your terminal.
+- After installation, the uploaderscript command will be available globally in your terminal.

 ## Setting Environment Variables